A letter of recommendation is a formal letter that vouches for an applicant’s work, skills, character traits, potential, and academic performance.

 Specific achievements you’d like them to mention

-The writer should be provided with specific achievements that the requester would like to mention in the recommendation letter.
+The writer should be provided with specific achievements that the requester would like to mention in the letter.
 This ensures that achievements that may be considered significant by the hiring manager are mentioned in the letter.
 It will also help the writer establish which achievements are worth mentioning about the applicant.

-If You are a Recommender (Pre-writing Considerations)
+If You are a Recommender (Pre-Writing Considerations)

-It is crucial that an individual carefully considers a request to write a recommendation letter.
+It is crucial that an individual carefully considers a request to write a letter.
 This will ensure that the response provided to the requester is well thought out and considered.

-Considerations before writing a recommendation letter
+Considerations before writing

-There are several considerations that a writer should make before starts writing a letter of recommendation.
+There are several considerations that a writer should make before starting to write the letter.
 These considerations will help ease the writing process and enable the writer to provide the necessary information.
-The considerations a writer should make include:

-- Ask/collect the information from the applicant: The writer should request the applicant to provide the writer with relevant information concerning the position.
+• Ask/collect the information from the applicant: The writer should request the applicant to provide the writer with relevant information concerning the position.
 This should include a copy of the job posting, the applicant’s resume/CV, and, if necessary, a copy of the candidate’s cover letter to help the writer discern how the applicant advertises their qualifications.
 Writers may also request applicants to provide them with their targets for the position, their marketable assets, and other examples of jobs they have applied for.

 When to decline a request and how?